davharris/metestat/scale-abundance.md

 * Did I make any boneheaded mistakes?
 * What's the *joint* distribution of $n$ values for different species in a given area $A$, assuming $S_0$ is known/fixed and we've marginalized out $E$?
 This would make a useful prior for the kinds of multi-species distribution modeling I've been working on.
+* I feel like there's a disconnect in my mind regarding when to expect geometric versus negative binomial distributions.
+The math I'm using seems to indicate that one large quadrat would have a geometrically distributed $n$, but cutting it up into lots of tiny quadrats (small $A$) and summing them up would lead to negative binomially distributed $n$.
+I guess Harte (2008) says that the slope of the geometric distribution should change with the value of $A$, but it doesn't seem to allow for the same flexibility we get with the negative binomial.
+So I'm still confused.